-Compare the best rates and fees to transfer money to Thailand
+Compare the best global money transfer fees and rates to send money to Thailand

 We only compare secure providers which we have researched, tested and approved.
 Important information

-What is the cheapest way to transfer money to Thailand?
+What is the cheapest way to send money to Thailand?

 - Wise: 13.17 SGD

-When you are looking to transfer money to Thailand it's important that you calculate the total cost of your Singapore Dollar to Thai Baht transfer.
-You'll want to pay attention to both the upfront fee the provider shows you as well as the SGD/THB exchange rate.
+You'll want to pay attention to both the upfront fee the provider shows you as well as the Singapore Dollar/Thai Baht exchange rate.

-Often providers will claim to have low, or even no fees, but in reality they're hidden within the exchange rate.
-Right now, the SGD/THB interbank rate is 25.6667.
+Often providers will claim to be a cheap global money transfer provider, with low, or even no fees, but in reality they're hidden within the exchange rate.
+Right now, Singapore Dollar/Thai Baht interbank rate is 26.7745.
 Whenever you compare fees for transferring money to Thailand, it can pay off to look at the exchange rate they offer.

 For example, most traditional banks add a hidden markup to the exchange rate they offer you.
-If 1 SGD is 25.6667 THB, your bank can add a 3% exchange rate markup and give you a rate of 1 SGD = 26.4367 THB.
-Depending on how you set up your transfer this could mean that it would cost you more or your recipient could receive less.
+If 1 SGD is 26.7745 THB, your bank can add a 3% exchange rate markup and give you a rate of S$ 1 = 27.57774 ฿

 What is the fastest way to transfer money to Thailand?

 - Remitly: 0-2 Days